graphql-community/graphql-directive-auth/README.md

 ## Custom check role function

-The same as authenticate function you can add your own logic to checking roles.
+Same as with the authenticate function, you can add your own logic to checking roles.

 ### How to create your own function

-- Function accept two parameters, one is the context and the second is value from the directive use
+- Function accepts two parameters, one is the context and the second is the value from the directive
-- To reject an acces to the particular field, you need to throw an Error that will be caught by the directive and returned if required.
+- To reject an access to the particular field, you need to throw an Error that will be caught by the directive and returned if required.
-- function don't need to return enything special
+- Function doesn't need to return anything special

 # Directive Parameters

-- '@isAuthenticated' - check if user is authenticated
+- '@isAuthenticated' - checks if user is authenticated
-- '@hasRole(role: "user, admin")' - check if user is authenticated
+- '@hasRole(role: "user, admin")' - checks if user is authenticated and has the specified roles

 > if you use [`graphql-import`](https://github.com/prismagraphql/graphql-import) then you need to add this definition on top of the schema: